 - Positive Economics refers to a science which is based on data and facts.
-Normative economics is described as a science based on opinions, values and judgement.
+Normative economics is described as a science based on opinions, values, and judgment.

 - Positive economics is descriptive, but normative economics is prescriptive.

 - Positive economics explains cause and effect relationship between variables.
-On the other hand, normative economics pass value judgements.
+On the other hand, normative economics pass value judgments.